5l1v3r1/VizAly-SNWPAC/README.md

 ## Citation
 This method is highly experimental and is based on the work in this paper:

-Jesus Pulido, Daniel Livescu, Jonathan Woodring, James Ahrens, Bernd Hamann

-"Survey and analysis of multiresolution methods for turbulence data" (2016)
+Jesus Pulido, Daniel Livescu, Jonathan Woodring, James Ahrens, Bernd Hamann, "*Survey and analysis of multiresolution methods for turbulence data*" (2016). https://doi.org/10.1016/j.compfluid.2015.11.001.

-https://doi.org/10.1016/j.compfluid.2015.11.001.

 # Copyright and License